oxuva/long-term-tracking-benchmark/README.md

 git clone https://github.com/oxuva/long-term-tracking-results.git
 cd long-term-tracking-results
 ```
-This repo contains several snapshots of the past state-of-the-art as git tags.
+This repo contains several snapshots of the past state-of-the-art as git tags (*TODO* generate tags).
 The tag `eccv18` indicates the set of methods in our original paper, and successive tags are of the form `{year}-{month:02d}`, for example:
 ```bash
 git checkout 2018-07
 ```

 You can state in your paper which tag you are comparing against.
-You are not required to compared against the most recent state-of-the-art when writing a paper, but clearly the most recent the better, as your results will be more convincing.
+When writing a paper, you are not required to compare against the most recent state-of-the-art... but clearly the most recent the better, as your results will be more convincing.

 Add an entry for your tracker to `trackers.json`.
 You must specify a human-readable name for your tracker, and whether your tracker is eligible for the constrained-data challenge.